-The notes to the financial statements and the required supplementary information provide necessary disclosures that are essential for a complete understanding of the data provided in the basic financial statements.
+The notes to the financial statements and the required supplementary information provide necessary disclosures, which are essential to a complete understanding of the data in the basic financial statements.

 4.3.
 Statistical Section

 The statistical section includes selected financial trends, revenue, debt, demographic, and economic information presented on a multi-year basis.